jdhollis/fenna/README.md

 ### `onboard`

-When a developer first starts working on a service for the first time, they need to run the following from the service’s root module:
+When a developer starts working on a service for the first time, they need to run the following from the service’s root module:

 ```bash
 fenna onboard